 As mentioned before, Olaplex is recommended for anyone who has had any chemical service, not just coloring. addition to assisting with damage-free, more accurate color, Olaplex can also be used in conjunction with keratin treatments.
 It will smooth and seal the cuticle.

 Who can buy Olaplex?

-Only salon professionals have access to purchase Olaplex online.
+In the past, only salon professionals have access to purchase this product, but now it's available hereat SHOP NC.
 If you color your hair regularly, ask your stylist if he or she offers Olaplex as a service.
 They are trained to introduce it as a "color service upgrade."